Skip to Content

 4. a precise method of determining the annual progress or lack of progress toward meeting those goals, as well as any other special processes for providing feedback to the faculty member between annual evaluations; and

 5. a list of the institutional resources, if any, to be committed to support the faculty member’s development plan.
-The list may include, but need not be limited to, providing the faculty member with materials, equipment, classroom space to properly teach his or her class, and reasonable travel allowances to attend workshops or conferences that would facilitate the faculty member’s improvement.
+The list may include, but need not be limited to, providing the faculty member with materials, equipment, classroom space to properly teach their class, and reasonable travel allowances to attend workshops or conferences that would facilitate the faculty member’s improvement.
 However, a reasonable effort on the part of the university does not require any special provision of resources.

 9. PROCEDURES FOR FIRST ANNUAL EVALUATION UNDER THE PROFESSIONAL DEVELOPMENT PLAN